-The day will come that your sweet little infant will outgrow their nursery, and it will be time for a more fitting toddler room setup with all the fixings.
+The day will come when your sweet little infant will outgrow their nursery, and it will be time for a more fitting toddler room setup with all the fixings.

 Frequent escapes from their crib in the middle of the night will be a telltale sign that the time has come for the transition.

 So when the time comes to prepare your toddler’s new room for the big kid they are becoming, there are some specific items to set up their room with that you’ll be sure to want to include.

 These are all the items you should include in your toddler’s room to make sure it is as comfortable and functional for him as possible.

 This post is all about what you need for a toddler room setup.

 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my link, at no extra cost to you.
 Please read the full disclosure here.